- Cancer Information

 The websites of many hospitals allow you to search for a specialist who works at that location.
 Alternatively, you can call the hospital and ask about specialists who treat the type of cancer you have.

-For more information, call Cancer Council 13 11 20 or talk to the hospital social worker.
+If you have to travel for treatment, you may be eligible for state and territory government programs that help cover your travel costs.
+For details, call Cancer Council 13 11 20 or talk to the hospital social worker.

 View the Cancer Council NSW editorial policy.